gbv/ssso/ssso.md

 # Overview

-A [ServiceFulfillment] according to SSSO is modeled as set of service events, each being an instance of [ServiceEvent].
-Examples of a [ServiceFulfillment] include the purchase of a product in a shop, the attendance at a performance, and the lending of a book in a library.
-In contrast to [related ontologies], each [ServiceEvent] and each [ServiceFulfillment] is a not a general offer but a particular activity in time.
-The activity typically takes place provided by one or more particular [ServiceProvider] (e.g. a shop, presenter, or library) and consumed by one or more [ServiceConsumer] (e.g. a customer, attendee, or patron).
-Multiple service event that belong to one service fulfillment SHOULD be connected in time with properties [nextService] and [previousService].
+A [ServiceEvent] according to SSSO is an event that is provided as product.
+Examples of [ServiceEvent] and [ServiceFulfillment] include a particular purchase of a product in a shop, a specific attendance at a performance, and a certain lending of a book in a library.
+The event is an activity in time that is typically provided by one or more [ServiceProvider] (e.g. a shop, presenter, or library) and consumed by one or more [ServiceConsumer] (e.g. a customer, attendee, or patron).

 The following diagram illustrates the classes and properties defined in this
 ontology: